Healthy Low-Iron Vegetarian and Vegan Recipe

-This beautiful green soup, a vegetarian hemochromatosis recipe, is low iron while being rich in protein and phytates, making it a great lunch or dinner for those looking for low-iron recipes.
+This beautiful green soup, a vegetarian and vegan-friendly hemochromatosis recipe, is low in iron and rich in protein and phytates.
+This creamy soup makes for a great lunch or dinner for those looking for low-iron recipes.
 The mint brings a freshness to the overall flavor that is really pleasant!

 You can make this into a vegan recipe by using non-dairy milk or by eliminating the milk altogether.
 Alternatively, if you’re not a vegetarian, feel free to substitute the vegetable stock with chicken stock.